bird-sanctuary/bluejay-documentation/detaileddesing.md

 > regValue = 65535 - 41667 = 23868

 which means that the register values would need to be set like so:
-> regValue = 0x5D3C
+> regValue = 0x5D3C <br/>
 > regValueHi = 0x5D <br/>
-> regValueLo = 0X3C
+> regValueLo = 0x3C

 * [Timer 0 ISR]({{ '/timer-0-isr/' | relative_url }})
 * [Timer 1 ISR]({{ '/timer-1-isr/' | relative_url }})
 * [Timer 2 ISR]({{ '/timer-2-isr/' | relative_url }})
 * [Timer 3 ISR]({{ '/timer-3-isr/' | relative_url }})

-## Hardware Interrupt Service Routines
+## Externally triggered Interrupts
-Hardware interrupts are a bit more intuitive: An external input triggers the according ISR.
-BB based MCUs have 2 hardware interrupts with dedicated interrupt vectors, but technically GPIO pins can also be used as interrupts, although with a shared interrupt vector.
+Externally triggered interrupts are a bit more intuitive: An external input triggers the according ISR.
+BB based MCUs have two interrupts with dedicated interrupt vectors that can be triggered externally.
+Technically GPIO pins can also be used as interrupts, although with a shared interrupt vector.

-Hardware interrupts are triggered on state change, so either falling edge, rising edge or either.
+Externally triggered interrupts are triggered on state change, so either falling edge, rising edge or both.

 * [INT0 ISR]({{ '/interrupt-0-isr/' | relative_url }})
 * [INT1 ISR]({{ '/interrupt-1-isr/' | relative_url }})